 The expected final URL would have been in the following form:

-As you may have spotted until now, there was no check in the code to verify if the path appended to the googleplex.com subdomain began indeed with a slash (“/”).
+As you might have seen until now, there was no check in the code to verify if the path appended to the googleplex.com subdomain began indeed with a slash (“/”).
 An attacker could have supplied a value like “.1337hackz.com/” and in consequence, initiate a GET request to the following URL:

 HTML Content Injection to XSS